Oliver Lyle: Early life

-Oliver was born in 1891, the year his grandfather, Abram Lyle died, in Weybridge, Surrey to John Lyle, a sugar refiner and ship owner.
+Lyle was born in Weybridge, Surrey in 1891 (the year his grandfather, Abram Lyle died), to John Lyle, a sugar refiner and ship owner.
 He grew up in Surrey.

 Military

-During World War I he was an officer in the Highland Light Infantry.
+During World War I, Lyle was an officer in the Highland Light Infantry.

-Work at Tate and Lyle
+Work at Tate & Lyle

-Oliver started work at Abram Lyle's sugar factory at Plaistow when he was 21 and did various manual jobs such as boiling sugar in the refinery pans.
-Later he and his brother, Philip, became joint refinery directors.
+Lyle started work at what had been Abram Lyle's sugar factory at Plaistow when he was 21 and did various manual jobs such as boiling sugar in the refinery pans; in 1921 sugar refiners: Henry Tate & Sons and Abram Lyle & Sons merged to form Tate & Lyle.
+Later he and his older brother, Philip, became joint refinery directors.
 Philip died in 1955.
 Oliver was now the sole male survivor of the third generation of sugar Lyles.
 Oliver Lyle was a meticulous record-keeper, as can be seen in his pocketbook, which he carried around with him for over 30 years.

 Other activities

-Oliver was an investor in Noel Macklin's Invicta Cars.
+Lyle was an investor in Noel Macklin's Invicta Cars.

 Family

-Married Lilian Spicer in Chertsey, Surrey in 1914.
-The couple had five children, John the eldest son went on to work in the family business.
+Lyle married Lilian Spicer in Chertsey, Surrey in 1914.
+The couple had five children.
+Their eldest son, John, went on to work in the family business.